 These brinjals are small, round, and green in colour.
 They have a slightly sweet taste and a tender texture, making them ideal for making Gothsu.
 Their size and shape allow them to cook evenly and blend well with the tamarind-based gravy.

-How to make Brinjal Gothsu
+How to make Kathrikai Gothsu

 Extract 1 cup tamarind juice from amla-size tamarind and keep it ready.

 Dry roast coriander seeds, chana dal, and red chillies on a low flame till a nice aroma comes.
 The ingredients should have turned golden brown.
 Switch off.
-Let them cool, and grind them into a powder.
+Let them cool, and grind them into a fine powder.

 Add sesame oil to a pressure cooker.
 Once hot, add mustard seeds, urad dal, and asafoetida.
 Add onion, green chilli, and curry leaves once the dal turns golden brown.
 Saute for 2 minutes.